Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 The HMAC scheme is extremely secure but is computationally quite expensive, both on the client and the server; hence why we respond with a Bearer token once authenticated.

-The Bearer token we respond with is a crpytic string signed on the Imburse platform and validated on the server for each API request.
+The Bearer token we respond with is a cryptic string signed on the Imburse platform and validated on the server for each API request.

 ## Account API Keys vs Tenant API Keys
-Your account is the top level in a 2-teir heiarachy.
+Your account is the top level in a 2-tier hierarchy.
 Your account can have many Tenants.
 We have separate API Keys for Accounts and Tenants:

 - **Account API Key** - access to create new Account API Keys, create new Tenants, and create new Tenant API Keys for your Tenants.
 - **Tenant API Key** - access to configuring the Tenants Apps, Schemes, Payment Orders, and so forth.

-Which securiry key you use when authenticating determines the context you are in - either Account or Tenant.
+Which security key you use when authenticating determines the context you are in - either Account or Tenant.

 ## Tenant Self Service vs Account Controlled
 As the account owner, you can setup your Tenants in two ways: